• FKW Kältemittelsensor Video Anwendungsbeispiele

 ❓ Can the GX-CFC gas sensor be used in potentially explosive atmospheres?

-🔒No, the GX-CFC is not approved for use in hazardous areas.
+🔒 No, the GX-CFC is not approved for EX areas.

 💡 Why is the GX-CFC not suitable for EX zones?

-The GX-CFC is an electronic device thatis not constructed in such a way that it reliably excludes an ignition source.
-In potentially explosive atmospheres (e.g., where flammable gases are constantly or occasionally present), special safety regulations apply.
-Equipment in these areas mustcertified according to ATEX directive– this does not apply to the GX-CFC.
+The GX-CFC is an electronic device that is not constructed in such a way that it reliably excludes an ignition source.
+Special safety regulations apply in explosive environments (e.g. with constantly or occasionally present flammable gases).
+Devices in these areas must certified according to ATEX directive be – this does not apply to the GX-CFC.

-🔥 But doesn't the GX-CFC warn about escaping flammable refrigerants?
+🔥 But doesn't the GX-CFC specifically warn against leaking, flammable refrigerants?

-🛠️ What should I do if I'm not sure?
+🛠️ What should I do if I'm unsure?

-If you do not know whether your work site is considered an EX area, please contact:
+If you do not know whether your location is considered an EX area, please contact:

-Only these places cansafe and legally compliant classificationmeet.
+Only these positions can have a safe and legally compliant classification meet.

 Customer Reviews